-<22> Section 3.10.4.1: It is possible for the cleartext SYN message to be received before the ESP SYN message.
-If this scenario occurs, a common practice for the server is to drop both messages, after which the client must attempt to reconnect.
+<21> Section 3.10.4.1: It is possible for the cleartext SYN message to be received before the ESP SYN message.
+If this scenario occurs, a common practice for the server is to drop both messages, after which the client attempts to reconnect.
 This reconnection attempt will delay a connection by approximately three seconds.
 For inbound TCP connections where NAT-T is not enabled, Windows can be configured to decrypt the ESP SYN message and send it up the stack as if it were the cleartext SYN message.
 By taking this action, the client is not required to reconnect.
-Windows Server 2012 R2 with
+This behavior is supported by Windows 8.1 with [MSKB-3023555] and by later clients, in addition to Windows Server 2012 R2 with [MSKB-3023555] and by later servers.